sladjana-b/api-testing/README.md

 Easily extendable for more endpoints
 Perfect base for future automation

-Technology Stack
-Python 3
-Pytest
-Requests library
-REST API (public demo API)
+Technology Stack: Python 3, Pytest, Requests library, REST API (public demo API)

 Running the tests
 1. Create and activate a virtual environment (optional but recommended)